Pillar - Stripe + Schematic

 Here are the capabilities modern teams expect that Stripe hasn’t kept up with:

 But as pricing models get more complex, teams need more than what Stripe was built to handle.
-Modern SaaS and AI companies need infrastructure that reaches into the product itself: to control access, track usage events, support custom pricing, and show customers what they’re using.
+Modern SaaS and AI companies need infrastructure that reaches into the product itself.
+Teams need a solution to that lets them control access, track usage events, support custom pricing, and show customers what they’re using.

 Schematic isn't a replacement for Stripe, it extends Stripe into your product.
 Schematic gives you the tools to map pricing to entitlements, manage usage at the event level, support plan versioning and overrides, and power customer facing billing experiences.
 Stripe continues to power the financial layer, while Schematic handles everything connected to how pricing actually works in your product.